MathML/MathMLinHTML5/README.md

-# MathML in HTML5
+# MathML in HTML5 - Implementation note

-Draft for a technical specification to implement MathML in Web rendering engines
+Draft for a detailed technical document to implement MathML in Web rendering engines.